Using effort (or exertion) to measure tension

 Thinking just in terms of connective tissue (lets assume that the muscles fibers stay relaxed), moving a joint in one direction creates more space on one side of a joint and reduces it on the other.
 This lengthens or stretches connective tissue on one side and shortens the space across which connective tissue spans on the other side.

 You could think of this in terms of increasing or decreasing stretch.
 You could also think of this in terms of increasing or decreasing connective tissue tension (which isn't the same as muscle activation.)

-With a bicycle wheel, add tension to all spokes evenly and the hub will be equidistant from the rim at all points, not matter how much tension is added.
-However, adjust tension in the spokes in the right way and you could displace the hub relative to the rim (or vice versa.)
+With a bicycle wheel, add equal tension to all spokes and the hub will be equidistant from the rim at all points, no matter how the tension that is added to each spoke.
+However, vary tension in the spokes so that some have more tension and others less, and you could displace the hub relative to the rim (or vice versa.)

-As an example, tighten the spokes on the right side of the wheel and loosen them on the left and your'll slide the hub to the right relative to the rim.
+As an example, tighten the spokes on the right side of the wheel and loosen them on the left and you'll slide the hub to the left relative to the rim.

-Lying on your back with your eyes closed, and imagining that all you can feel is changes in tension in your connective tissue (your muscles stay relaxed) if someone picks up your right leg and moves it towards your chest, at some point you'll feel an increase in hamstring tension that tells you that your leg is being flexed at the hip.
+Lying on your back with your eyes closed, and imagining that all you can feel is changes in tension in your connective tissue (your muscles stay relaxed), if someone picks up your right leg and moves it towards your chest while keeping your knee straight, at some point you'll feel an increase in hamstring tension that tells you that your leg is being flexed at the hip.

-The only problem with these two scenarios is that they require your tissues to be lengthened before you can get any sort of sense of what is happening.
+The only problem with these two scenarios is that they require your tissues to be stretched to a particular degree before you can get any sort of sense of what is happening.

 And so for someone who is "tight" they'll get sensory data a lot sooner than someone who is loose.